You can design and deploy web forms with ActiveDEMAND. To integrate existing web forms with ActiveDEMAND webforms, see this article.

 Designing/Creating a Web Form

 In ActiveDEMAND, navigate to Assets->Web Forms.
 Note, Web Forms are only available in the Small Business Marketing package and above.
 Design the Web Form using the drag and drop editor.
+This also applies to Multi-Page forms.

 If you have created a web form (known as an 'external web form' in ActiveDEMAND) using the '+New External Web Form" button in the Assets->Web Forms section of the product, the form editor will give you the option to export the form's HTML code.